 Following the birth of a child or an adoption placement, fathers, spouses and partners/civil partners who are employees have a right to paternity leave and pay, to care for the child or support the mother.
-Parents of a child born to a surrogate mother are also entitled to paternity leave and pay.
+From 1st December 2014, parents of a child born to a surrogate mother will be entitled to paternity leave and pay.

 Fathers and partners/civil partners who are workers won’t qualify for Paternity Leave but may qualify for Paternity Pay (see below).
 Freelancers, unless they are classed as Workers, aren’t eligible for either paternity leave or pay.

 N.B.
 A child’s father won’t be entitled to Paternity Leave or Pay if he’s separated, divorced or living apart from the child’s mother and plays little or no part in the child’s upbringing.

 Employees must satisfy the following conditions in order to qualify for paternity leave.
 They must:

 - have or expect to have responsibility for the child’s upbringing

 - be the biological or adopted father of the child, or the mother’s (who’s pregnant or adopting) husband or partner or civil partner

 - have worked continuously for their employer for 26 weeks (ending with the 15th week before the baby is due, or at the week of notification of an adoption match), and have a contract of employment with their employer.
 For more details about continuous service read our guide here

 If you’re not eligible, you can always ask your Employer if you can take some time off, paid or unpaid, for this purpose.